davypough/wouldwork/README.md

 5. TROUBLESHOOTING

+Wouldwork runs best in a terminal window, where you can allocate a lot of memory if needed for long runs--eg, >sbcl --dynamic-space-size 10000.
+If you get into a configuration that won't compile or load correctly, try (reset-parameters) to reinitialize.
 If you modify the Wouldwork program itself, occasionally ASDF will not automatically recompile everything that the modification depends on.
 If this occurs, simply exit SBCL and reload.
 See the User Manual for additional troubleshooting tips.